-This qualifying course in psychodynamic psychotherapy is validated by the British Psychoanalytic Council (BPC) and is uniquely delivered within an NHS setting.
+This qualifying course in psychodynamic psychotherapy is validated by the British Psychoanalytic Council (BPC).
 The course has a particular focus on the study of intercultural issues, helping you to develop the skills necessary for working in a modern multi-cultural context.

 This course offers a unique opportunity for you to develop your clinical psychoanalytic skills in the context of inter-cultural psychotherapy.
 It will provide you with the clinical experience and theoretical framework necessary for working therapeutically in the NHS.
-On this course you will learn through theoretical seminars, clinical seminars, infant observation, assessment workshops, training cases and clinical supervision.
+You will learn through theoretical seminars, clinical seminars, infant observation, assessment workshops, training cases and clinical supervision.

 You will observe an infant in a home setting for one year and make detailed recordings of your experience.
 These are discussed in weekly small group seminars to explore the conscious and unconscious meanings of the events observed.

-You will see two training cases once a week.
-One for 12 months and one for 18 months.
-Ordinarily, at least one of the training cases will be within the Adult Department.
+You will see two training cases once a week, one for 18 months and one for 12 months.
+Usually one of the training cases will be within the Adult Department, however this depends on the circumstances of the student and the level of clinical need within the department.
 You will have fortnightly individual supervision for both of your training cases.
 Supervisors are all senior clinicians registered with the British Psychoanalytic Council.

 This course is taught in a systematic and rigorous manner by experienced clinicians in the psychoanalytic psychotherapy field.